Savor flavors created by the hardworking women who make DC’s food and drink scene sparkle.

 We promise you’ll crave the homespun frozen confections at Victoria Lai’s Ice Cream Jubilee.
 Although Lai began making ice cream in her apartment, it was an apprenticeship at a pie shop that pulled her aside from her law career to advance her baking skills.
 Lai then spent late nights crafting new flavors while working at the Department of Homeland Security, and eventually attended Penn State’s renowned ice cream seminar – the rest is history, as they say.
 You can find flavors like banana bourbon caramel and cherries jubilee (in honor of DC's famous cherry blossoms) at various locations around the District.

-Vegan bakery Sticky Fingers in Columbia Heights was founded by Doron Petersan, whose dietetics degree aligns with a determination to create treats free of animal products for everyone.
+Sticky Fingers offers 100% vegan baked goods by Doron Petersan, whose dietetics degree aligns with a determination to create treats free of animal products for everyone.
 That personal passion carried her from her kitchen in 1999 to being a two-time Food Network Cupcake Wars champion.
 Whether you’re vegan or not, it really doesn’t matter; the café simply deals in deliciousness.
+The bakery ships nationwide but locals can place pickup orders or visit Sticky Fingers Diner to get a taste.

 Sunyatta Amen learned the medicinal value of teas, foods and spices from all over the world while growing up and working at her parents’ health food shop and juice bar in New York City.
 Now Amen, who has stated a commitment to creating jobs and encouraging wellness in her community, offers 100 tea and coffee blends across her Brookland storefront and online marketplace.
 You can also purchase aromatic tonics, baked vegan treats, kombucha and much more.